Best Savings Accounts Poland 2026: Nest Bank 8%, mBank 7% (Full Ranking)

 Getting a PESEL as an Expat

-To open a savings account at most Polish banks, you need a PESEL (Polish national ID number).
-EU/EEA citizens can get one at any city hall (Urząd Miasta) in about 30 minutes.
-Non-EU citizens can get a PESEL through their employer or tax registration.
+Most Polish banks require a PESEL (Polish national ID).
+EU/EEA citizens can get one at any city hall (Urząd Miasta) in ~30 minutes with a passport and address.
+Non-EU citizens typically get PESEL through their employer or tax registration (NIP).

 Savings Accounts vs. Other Options

-A savings account is great for your emergency fund and short-term goals, but for longer horizons, other options beat it:
+A savings account is the right tool for your emergency fund and short-horizon goals.
+Beyond 12 months, other vehicles beat it:

 Option Expected Return Risk Liquidity Best For